Massawomeck people: French contact

+Historical and archaeological perspectives

-Historical writers in the 19th and the early 20th centuries identified the Massawomeck as either the Haudenosaunee, specifically the Seneca, or the Erie.
-However, it is now accepted that the Massawomeck were Iroquoian but culturally distinct from the Erie and Haudenosaunee.
+Historical writers in the 19th century often identified the Massawomeck as either the Haudenosaunee (specifically the Seneca) or the Erie.
+It is now accepted, however, that although the Massawomeck were Iroquoian, they were culturally distinct from the Haudenosaunee and Erie.
+Similarly, early 20th-century ethnographers John Hewitt and William Fenton believed that the Massawomeck were the Scahentoarrhonon, a tribe briefly mentioned in the Jesuit Relations.
+This idea has also fallen out of favor.

 In 1991, James Pendergast of the Canadian Museum of History proposed that the Massawomeck were the Antouhonorons who Samuel de Champlain placed south of Lake Ontario on his map of 1632.
 Pendergast hypothesized that the Massawomeck had lived east of the Niagara River until conflict with the Haudenosaunee forced them to migrate south in the mid-1620s.
-This theory, however, fails to explain Smith's encounter with the Massawomeck on Chesapeake Bay in 1608, nor does it account for the significant Massawomeck aggression against the Algonquian peoples on the upper Chesapeake well before 1620.
+This theory, however, fails to explain Smith's encounter with the Massawomeck on the Chesapeake Bay in 1608, nor does it account for the significant Massawomeck aggression against the Algonquian peoples on the upper Chesapeake well before 1620.
 It also ignores the likelihood that when Champlain wrote about the Antouhonorons he was referring to the non-Mohawk tribes of the Haudenosaunee.

-Recent research has identified the Massawomeck as the protohistoric Monongahela people who inhabited the upper Youghiogheny River and Monongahela River watersheds.
-Some early 16th century movement into the upper Potomac River watershed may also have occurred.
+Recent research suggests that the Massawomeck were a people of the protohistoric Monongahela culture who inhabited the upper Youghiogheny River and Monongahela River watersheds.
+Some early 16th-century movement into the upper Potomac River watershed may also have occurred.
+Historical claims that implied the Massawomeck were a large confederacy have recently gained archaeological support.

+Demise

-Attacks by the Seneca displaced the Massawomeck from their territory c.
+Attacks by the Seneca are thought to have displaced the Massawomeck from their territory c.
 1635, although drought may also have been a factor.
 Many Massawomeck refugees were absorbed by the Susquehannock where they became known to the Swedes and the Dutch as the Black Minqua.
 Other Massawomeck refugees may have pushed southward into Virginia where they were absorbed by the Meherrin.